CIA Conference, Swadlincote 22nd October 2017

 Tony Brookes then told us about the Littleover Boundary History Project.
 Littleover is today virtually a suburb of Derby, but up until quite recently it was a delightful small village, and the East Midlands Boundary project has been set up by the CBA local group to investigate the boundaries of such villages before they are swallowed up by the steady spread of modern urbanisation.
 They had been investigating tithe maps and enclosure maps to discover how far their evidence survives.

-Peakirk was originally Peaga’s Kirk named after St Peaga, who was an Anglo-Saxon anchorite and saint, who died in 719.
-Peaga was the sister of St Guthlac who after a riotous youth was converted to Christianity and took up residence at Crowthorne on a remote island in the middle of the fens, where he lived in a robbed-out barrow in extreme austerity.
-Avril argued that in reality he played an important role in 7th century politics and was involved in at least four murders.
-His sister Peaga came to live on a nearby island at Peakirk.
+Peakirk was originally Pega’s Kirk named after St Pega, who was an Anglo-Saxon anchorite and saint, who died in 719.
+Pega was the sister of St Guthlac who after a riotous youth was became a monk and eventually took up residence at Crowland, a remote island in the middle of the fens, where he lived in a robbed-out barrow in extreme austerity.
+Avril argued that in reality he played an advisory role in 8th– century politics and may have been involved in the murder of Queen Osthryth of Mercia.
+His sister Pega came to live on a nearby island at Peakirk.

 Recently in 2012, Avril organised a community dig in association with Access Cambridge Archaeology and a total of 36 test pits were dug in the village.
-Considerable Romano-British activity was revealed, presumably in conjunction with the Car Dyke, the Roman drainage ditch that ran along one side of the village and made a kink at the northern end’ However although no eighth century material was discovered, there was a considerable amount of Stamford ware of the 10th or 11th century, leading on to a fairly substantial mediaeval settlement.
-Avril’s lecture proved to be a very interesting example of the way today a local group tackles the archaeology of its village
+Considerable Romano-British activity was revealed, presumably in conjunction with the Car Dyke, the Roman water-course that ran through the village and made a kink at the northern end.
+However although no eighth century material was discovered, there was a considerable amount of Stamford ware of the 10th or 11th century, leading on to a fairly substantial mediaeval settlement.
+Avril’s lecture proved to be a very interesting example of the way today a local group tackles the archaeology of its village.

 David Black then gave a talk entitled ‘Cows with Everything’ in which he described the geophysical work of the Colchester Archaeological Group.
 They began work at Woolpits near Fordham, 5 miles north west of Colchester, where fieldwalking reported that Roman tiles had been found.
 A magnetometer survey was carried out which led to three seasons of digging revealing a Roman bath house of 2nd–3rd century date and possibly the end of a villa.